HorridModz/PythonAutoUpdate/README.md

 **Parameters**:
 ```
-- silentlyfail: Link to the github repository you created
+- silentlyfail: Whether to alert the user if the program fails to check for updates or silently fail
 ```

 If you want to always check for updates, without asking the user if they want to or allowing them to turn it off, you can directly call `checkforupdates`: